pombreda/director/docs/development.rst

 Tools
 -----
-Director uses what is becoming a pretty standard and a quite simple toolset.
+director uses what is becoming a pretty standard and a quite simple toolset.

 Required Tools